-Proof of immunizations must be documented on the "Immunization Requirements for UNM Students in Healthcare Programs" form at the Student Health and Counseling (SHAC) Center: https://shac.unm.edu/documents/immunizations-healthcare-programs.pdf.
+- Proof of immunizations must be documented on the "Immunization Requirements for UNM Students in Healthcare Programs" form at the Student Health and Counseling (SHAC) Center: https://shac.unm.edu/services/allergy-immunization/index.html - Students need to bring immunization records with them to their appointment at SHAC.

-- Students need to bring immunization records with them to their appointment at SHAC. - The SHS department cannot accept other immunization documentation, only those from UNM's SHAC Center. - TB testing is required upon entrance to the program.
+- The SHS department cannot accept other immunization documentation, only those from UNM's SHAC Center. - TB testing is required upon entrance to the program.
 After the initial testing, annual TB testing or screening is required for individuals with latent TB infection (LTBI) and have not been treated.
 Individuals who have LTBI should contact the SHAC Allergy & Immunization clinic to complete a symptom questionnaire.
-Please note that some offsite placements may require a new TB test prior to placement. - o If you are notified of a TB exposure during your clinical rotations, you will need to contact the SHAC Infection Control Nurse for follow up instructions.
-Please call 277-3136 and ask to speak with the infection control nurse. - Influenza must be renewed annually. - COVID-19 - The University require all students to get the COVID vaccine and recommended COVID boosters. - 2.3c Criminal Background Check
+Please note that some off-site placements may require a new TB test prior to placement. - If you are notified of TB exposure during your clinical rotations, you will need to contact the SHAC Infection Control Nurse for follow up instructions.
+Please call 277-3136 and ask to speak with the infection control nurse. - Influenza must be renewed annually. - COVID-19 - The University recommends that all students get the COVID vaccine and COVID boosters.

+2.3c Criminal Background Check

 Students are required to complete a criminal background check and fingerprinting upon admission to the graduate program and annually thereafter, through the New Mexico Department of Health Criminal Background Screening Program.
-Often an additional (site-specific) background check is required, especially for school placements.
+Often an additional (clinical site-specific) background check is required, especially for school placements.
 Findings on the criminal background check may prevent students from progressing through the program.
 Additionally, findings on the criminal background check may prevent students from being eligible for New Mexico State Licensure as a speech-language pathologist.